-Outflows from Active Galactic Nuclei (AGN) may spread high-energy particles and magnetic fields over very large, Megaparsec-scale volumes in the intergalactic medium.
-The recent discovery of the 7 Mpc scale jet structure of the Porphyrion galaxy (Oei et al. 2024) at the redshift z ≈ 0.9 shows that the sizes of such outflows may reach a significant fraction of the size of the voids of the Large Scale Structure (LSS).
+Outflows from active galactic nuclei (AGNs) may spread high-energy particles and magnetic fields over very large, megaparsec-scale volumes in the intergalactic medium (IGM).
+The recent discovery of the 7 Mpc scale jet structure of the Porphyrion galaxy (Oei et al. 2024) at redshift $z \approx 0.9$ shows that the sizes of such outflows may reach a significant fraction of the size of the voids of the large-scale structure (LSS).
 If such jets penetrate into the voids, they may transport magnetic fields as well as relativistic particles into the voids.

-Void magnetic fields may be measured using the technique of γ-ray astronomy through the effect of secondary γ-ray emission from electron-positron pairs deposited in the voids by veryhigh-energy γ-rays (Neronov & Semikoz 2009).
-Observations with current generation γ-ray telescopes impose a lower bound on the void magnetic fields at the level of 10-17 - 3 × 10-14 G (Acciari et al. 2023), Reronov & Vovk 2010; Aharonian et al. 2023), depending on the assumptions on the duty cycle of the parent source of γ-rays.
-The void magnetic fields may be of cosmological origin (Durrer & Neronov 2013), and in this case the measurem mological origin (Durrer & Neronov 2013), and in this case the measurement of their properties would provide a useful cosmological probe.
-While the general consensus from simulations is that the collective activity of galaxies alone cannot magnetize voids to the level implied by the γ -ray lower bound (e.g. Bondarenko et al. 2022; Tjemsland et al. 2024), the magnetic fields spread by radio galaxies like Porphyrion may "pollute" the voids and prevent measurement of the relic voids fields there.
+Void magnetic fields may be measured using the technique of $\gamma$ -ray astronomy through the effect of secondary $\gamma$ -ray emission from electron-positron pairs deposited in the voids by very high-energy $\gamma$ -rays (Neronov & Semikoz 2009).
+Observations with current generation $\gamma$ -ray telescopes impose a lower bound on the void magnetic fields at the level of $10^{-17}$ - $3 \times 10^{-14}$ G (Acciari et al. 2023; Neronov & Vovk 2010; Aharonian et al. 2023), depending on the assumptions on the duty cycle of the parent source of $\gamma$ -rays.
+The void magnetic fields may be of cosmological origin (Durrer & Neronov 2013), and in this case the measurement of their properties would provide a useful cosmological probe.
+While the general consensus from simulations is that the collective activity of galaxies alone cannot magnetize voids to the level implied by the $\gamma$ -ray lower bound (e.g., Bondarenko et al. 2022; Tjemsland et al. 2024), the magnetic fields spread by radio galaxies such as Porphyrion may pollute the voids and prevent measurement of the relic voids fields there.

 The Porphyrion jets have a number of remarkable properties.
-They remain collimated over at least $\approx 3.5 \, \mathrm{Mpc}$ on both sides of the parent AGN.
-This is puzzling (Oei et al. 2024) because one generically expects development of magneto-hydrodynamical

-(MHD) instabilities in the directed relativistic plasma flow, either intrinsic or induced by the prolonged entrainment of gas from the surrounding Inter-Galactic Medium (IGM).
-Straightness of the jet also implies a low velocity of the parent AGN and the absence of variations of the orientation of the axis of the supermassive black hole in its core over a prolonged period of its activity of ~ 2 Gyr.
-Modelling of such a remarkably stable jet (Oei et al. 2024) suggests that the AGN should have been working at nearly the Eddington limit during this entire time.
+They remain collimated over at least $\approx 3.5$ Mpc on both sides of the parent AGN.
+This is puzzling (Oei et al. 2024) because one generically expects development of magnetohydrodynamical (MHD) instabilities in the directed relativistic plasma flow, either intrinsic or induced by the prolonged entrainment of gas from the surrounding IGM.
+Straightness of the jet also implies a low velocity of the parent AGN and the absence of variations of the orientation of the axis of the supermassive black hole in its core over a prolonged period of its activity of ~2 Gyr.
+Modeling of such a remarkably stable jet (Oei et al. 2024) suggests that the AGN should have been working at nearly the Eddington limit during this entire time.

-In what follows, we propose an alternative explanation for the formation of Porphyrion (also applicable to other similar objects) and we argue that the Porphyrion jets do not necessarily need to spread into the voids to keep their direction stable over a very large distance.
-We discuss the possibility that the observed structure is a jet-like feature produced by a beam of very-high-energy γ -rays producing electron-positron pairs in the IGM.
-Such γ -ray beam traces do not need to transport charged particle plasma from the AGN nucleus nor do they need to sustain their own magnetic fields.
+In what follows we propose an alternative explanation for the formation of Porphyrion (also applicable to other similar objects) and we argue that the Porphyrion jets do not necessarily need to spread into the voids to keep their direction stable over a very large distance.
+We discuss the possibility that the observed structure is a jet-like feature produced by a beam of very high-energy $\gamma$ -rays producing electronpositron pairs in the IGM.
+These $\gamma$ -ray beam traces do not need to transport charged particle plasma from the AGN nucleus nor do they need to sustain their own magnetic fields.